awesome-p2p/masala/README.md

 	The bootstrap server will be addressed at this port.
 (Default: UDP/8337)

   * `-u, --user` *username*:
     When starting as root, use -u to change the UID.
+(Optional)

   * `-d, --daemon`:
 	Start as a daemon and run in background.
 The output will be send to syslog.